 Linking Words

-, an additional crucial aspect to highlight is to stay focused.
+, another crucial aspect to highlight is the ability to stay focused.

 This